cysouw/diathesis/text/c06_prepositions.md

 b.
 Ich koche eine Suppe für dich.
 :::

 Note that it almost always possible to add a *für* beneficiary phrase to a sentence [@next a], but these do not always have a dative alternant [@next b].
-With transitive verbs it turns out not so easy to find good examples where this alternation is impossible, because with most verbs datives seem to be possible though often only with some creative freedom, e.g. [@next c-e].
+With transitive verbs it turns out not so easy to find good examples where this alternation is impossible, because with most verbs datives seem to be possible though often only with some creative freedom, e.g. [@next c–e].
 Only those verbs that clearly allow for both alternatives are of interest here.

 ::: ex
 a.
 Ich arbeite für den Chef.